• Skip to main content

 8. Advice.
 But only when asked!
 Better yet, be a coach.

 10. Belief.
-Tell someone “I know you will be exactly what is needed”.
+Tell someone “I know you will be exactly what is needed.”
 Faith in someone’s abilities is a very powerful gift.
-Let someone know you believe in him or her.
+Let someone know you believe in them.

 What will you give today?